metcalf/saypi/README.md

 * Support rendering conversations as text instead of JSON?
 * Generate spans in client or at least take a context for cancellation
 * Client with a much more stubbable interface (e.g. Service thing from verificator)
+* Client that's more generic so we could use a single client across services

 ## Maybe include these patterns?
 * API clients across multiple languages